ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/fragments/Tutorial.md

----
+&nbsp;

-title: API Logic Tutorial
+# API Logic Server Sample Tutorial

----
+Welcome to API Logic Server - thanks for giving it a try!

-# About this Detailed Tutorial
+This is the sample app.
+It was created from the pre-installed sqlite [Northwind database](https://apilogicserver.github.io/Docs/Sample-Database/) (Customer, Order, OrderDetail, Product, etc.).

 In this tutorial, we will explore:

-* **create** - we will briefly review what actually happens during the create process.
+* **create** - we will briefly review what actually happened during the create process.

 * **run** - we will first run the Admin App and the JSON:API.
-These will illustrate how automation creates an app and API from a data model.
+These will illustrate how automation creates an app and API from a database.
 Use this to infer what you'd get for one of your databases.

-* **customize** - we will then explore customizing the API and logic, and how to debug them.
+* **customize** - we will then explore customizing and debugging the project.

-&nbsp;&nbsp;
+&nbsp;

 ### Key Underlying Concepts
 This tutorial illustrates some key concepts: